 If you do not have a personal computer, please refer to the College of the redwoods online support page.
 Additionally, if your computer is not compatible with the GIS software there is potential virtual lab access.
 I will announce how to access the virtual lab for those students who require it.
 The virtual lab has limited space and will be reserved for students who do not have access to a personal computer that is capable of handling course software and materials.
-If you think that you may need access to the CR virtual lab, please contact me during the first week of the course.
+If you think that you may need access to the CR virtual lab, please sign up using the link provided in Canvas.